History of the National Registry

 Examination Development

-The National Registry prioritizes public safety by researching accurate and fair methods to measure candidate competency.
-EMS experts dedicate thousands of hours each year to developing, validating, analyzing, and setting standards for examination questions.
+The National Registry prioritizes public safety by providing a reliable, valid, and fair method to measure candidate competency.
+EMS and test development experts dedicate thousands of hours each year to developing the examinations.

 Learn More